emipa606/PicnicArea/README.md

 Inspired by the https://steamcommunity.com/sharedfiles/filedetails/?id=1528586050]Picnic Spot mod by cucumpear

 Settings for time of day and temperature
-Pawns will not picnic if its bad weather
-Picnic area needs seating but not tables
+Pawns will not picnic if its bad weather, unless changed in settings Picnic area needs seating but not tables
 If conditions are met and there are regular dining-areas available there is a 50% chance that they will eat at a picnic-area.
 If there are no available dining-areas they will always try to eat outside, if the conditions are met.